Hauzman/PCB-Business-Card/README.md

 # PCB Manufacturing <a name="id3"></a>

-This template is already setup for [JLCPCB](https://jlcpcb.com/).
-Silk screen text must be at least 6 mils thick and solder mask can be much smaller.
-The PCB's are manufactured by [ JLCPCB ](https://jlcpcb.com/) had the best price for boards with ENIG processing ( for better looking ).
+This PCB is manufactured by [JLCPCB](https://jlcpcb.com/).
+*[ JLCPCB ](https://jlcpcb.com/) has the best price for PCB prototype with fast delivery, price stating from 5$ 4 Layer PCB 5 Pcs Size 50 x 50 mm ( for better looking ).*
+* I have ordered this Card wit a thickens 1.0 Black color with ENIG-RoHS Surface Finish for a nice look.

 *You can design your board using the free online editor or use the desktop version [ EasyEDA ](https://easyeda.com/).*